Malon0825/beerhive-sales-system/summary/release-v1.0.2/PATCH_NOTES.md

 - Similar names: "Beer" and "Beers" are too similar
 - Data loss: Can't delete categories with products

+### For Table Management

+**To edit a table:**
+1. Go to Tables module (`/tables`)
+2. Click the pencil icon on any table card
+3. Modify table number, capacity, area, or notes
+4. Click "Save Changes"

+**To create a custom area:**
+1. Click "Add Table" or "Edit" on a table
+2. Open the Area dropdown
+3. Select "+ Create New Area"
+4. Input field appears - type custom area name
+5. System validates for duplicates (case-insensitive)
+6. Area saved in lowercase for consistency

+**Examples of custom areas:**
+- ✅ "garden" - simple custom area
+- ✅ "rooftop bar" - with spaces
+- ✅ "second-floor" - with hyphens
+- ❌ "Garden" - blocked if "garden" exists
+- ❌ "Indoor" - blocked (predefined area)

 ---

 ## ⚠️ Important Notes